 - 8 tablespoon olive oil, divided

-- 1 lbs stew beef, cut into 1.5 inch pieces
+- 1 pound beef, cut into 1.5 inch pieces

 - 1 teaspoon salt

-- In a large pot, heat half of the olive oil and saute the onions for about 10 minutes.
+- Heat 4 tablespoons of olive oil in a large pot and saute the onions on medium heat for about 10 minutes.

 - Add water, bring to a gentle simmer, cover and simmer over low heat for 30 minutes.

-- While the beef is simmering, in a large frying pan add the remainder of the olive oil and saute the celery pieces over medium heat for 15 minutes.
+- While the beef is simmering, in a large frying pan add the remaining 4 tablespoons of the olive oil and saute the celery pieces over medium heat for 15 minutes.

-- Once celery has slightly softened and picked up some color, add the chopped fresh parsley and mint and saute for an additional 10 minute to remove some of the moisture and enhance the flavor of the herbs.
-Add the dried mint, mix into the mixture and remove from the heat.
+- Once celery has slightly softened and picked up some color, add the chopped fresh parsley and mint and saute for an additional 10 minutes to remove some of the moisture and enhance the flavor of the herbs.
+Add the dried mint, stir it into the mixture and remove from the heat.

-- The stew should be fragrant with the herbs and the dried lime and the meat and celery tender.
+- The stew should be fragrant with the herbs and dried lime, and the meat and celery tender.